balena-os/meta-balena/README.md

 All you have to do is replace the splash/resin-logo.png file that you will find in the first partition of our images (boot partition) with your own image.
 NOTE: As it currently stands plymouth expects the image to be named resin-logo.png.

+### Selecting the docker image to be injected in the BTRFS partition

+By default resin-supervisor images gets injected in the BTRFS partition.
+This means that the final image will have preloaded the resin-supervisor docker image in the BTRFS partition.

+This default behavior can be modified by defining `CUSTOM_PRELOADED_DOCKER_IMAGE = "yes"` in the build's `local.conf`.
+This variable alone will leave the BTRFS partition without any image preloaded.
+In addition to this, two other variables can be used to inject a specific dockerhub image:
+* TARGET_REPOSITORY - the image name wanted to be injected
+* TARGET_TAG - the image tag wanted to be injected.
+If not defined it will default to `latest`.
+Otherwise will use the specified value.

+Example: having an image without any docker image preloaded - add `CUSTOM_PRELOADED_DOCKER_IMAGE="yes"` to build's `local.conf`.

+Example: having an image with ubuntu:latest docker image preloaded - add `CUSTOM_PRELOADED_DOCKER_IMAGE = "yes"` and `TARGET_REPOSITORY = "ubuntu"` to build's `local.conf`.

+Example: having an image with ubuntu:15:10 docker image preloaded - add `CUSTOM_PRELOADED_DOCKER_IMAGE = "yes"`, `TARGET_REPOSITORY = "ubuntu"` and `TARGET_TAG = "15.04"` to build's `local.conf`.

+Hint: Modifing any of the TARGET_* variables, will retrigger the generation of the BTRFS partition without any issues but, if CUSTOM_PRELOADED_DOCKER_IMAGE is changed in a working build (not one from scatch), the user will need to cleansstate the docker-image providers issuing a command similar to `bitbake docker-custom-disk -c cleansstate ; bitbake docker-resin-supervisor-disk -c cleansstate`.
+Failing to do so, while changing CUSTOM_PRELOADED_DOCKER_IMAGE in a working build, will result in a build error similar to:

+> ERROR: The recipe docker-custom-disk is trying to install files into a shared area when those files already exist.
+Those files and their manifest location are:
+>    ???/build/tmp/sysroots/beaglebone/sysroot-providers/docker-disk
+>  Matched in manifest-beaglebone-docker-resin-supervisor-disk.populate_sysroot
+> Please verify which recipe should provide the above files.
+> The build has stopped as continuing in this scenario WILL break things, if not now, possibly in the future (we've seen builds fail several months later).
+If the system knew how to recover from this automatically
+> it would however there are several different scenarios which can result in this and we don't know which one this is.
+It may be you have switched providers of something like virtual/kernel (e.g. from linux-yocto t
+> o linux-yocto-dev), in that case you need to execute the clean task for both recipes and it will resolve this error.
+It may be you changed DISTRO_FEATURES from systemd to udev or vice versa.
+Cleaning those recipe
+> s should again resolve this error however switching DISTRO_FEATURES on an existing build directory is not supported, you should really clean out tmp and rebuild (reusing sstate should be safe).
+It could be the ov
+> erlapping files detected are harmless in which case adding them to SSTATE_DUPWHITELIST may be the correct solution.
+It could also be your build is including two different conflicting versions of things (e.g. blue
+> z 4 and bluez 5 and the correct solution for that would be to resolve the conflict.
+If in doubt, please ask on the mailing list, sharing the error and filelist above.
+> ERROR: If the above message is too much, the simpler version is you're advised to wipe out tmp and rebuild (reusing sstate is fine).
+That will likely fix things in most (but not all) cases.

 ## Devices support

 ### WiFi Adapters